Associate dean for research and graduate programs, College of Engineering

 Her teaching interests include power systems, energy conversion, application of computer programs to power engineering, application of intelligent systems to engineering problems, fundamentals of electrical circuits, renewable and distributed generation and smart grid technologies.
 Some of her recently funded projects include distributed generation protection for shipboard power systems, state estimation with major data losses and distributed simulation.

-Schulz has graduated 36 master's and 10 doctoral students; published 145 papers, including 25 articles and one book chapter; and brought in more than $10 million in external research funding through individual and collaborative projects, including a National Science Foundation CAREER award.
-She has received a number of awards and is the current president of the Institute of Electrical and Electronics Engineers, or IEEE, Power and Energy Society, a worldwide, nonprofit association of more than 28,000 individuals engaged in the electric power energy industry.
+Schulz has graduated 42 master's and 12 doctoral students; published 160 papers and two book chapters; and brought in more than $10 million in external research funding through individual and collaborative projects, including a National Science Foundation CAREER award.
+She has received a number of awards and was the 2012-2013 president of the Institute of Electrical and Electronics Engineers, or IEEE, Power and Energy Society, a worldwide, nonprofit association of more than 28,000 individuals engaged in the electric power energy industry.
+Schulz also served as secretary from 2004-2007, treasurer from 2008-2009 and president-elect from 2010-2011.

 She is married to Kirk Schulz, Kansas State University president, and they have two sons, Timothy and Andrew.
 She is the daughter of Charles "Butch" and Joan Nunnally of Blacksburg, Va.